an3ssen/Convoclub-2022/Script.md

 * Marketing creates marketing materials, digital assets (video and graphics) and probably maintains the corporate brand guidelines and website.
 * And so on.

 All these activities produce a staggering amount of data that - because of its unstructured nature - becomes unwieldy very fast.
 This is not a new problem.
 It has been a challenge for organizations for decades.
-Throwing SharePoint at the problem didn't fix it (on the contrary).
+Surprisingly, throwing SharePoint or similar systems at the problem didn't fix it (on the contrary).

-Now we are at a time, where not only hummans produce and use content, but algorithms do as well.
-Depending on the quality of the data the algorithm can produce answers that either good and useful or very very bad.
-Depending on the nature of your organization very very bad can mean anything from:
+Now we are at a time, where not only humans produce and use content, but algorithms do as well.
+Depending on the quality of the data, an algorithm can produce answers that are either good and useful or very, very bad.
+Depending on the nature of your organization very, very bad can mean anything from:

-* An unsuccesful sale on a webshop because of a product not being found (even if it is there).
+* An unsuccessful sale in a web shop because of a product not being found (even if it is there).
 * A fatality caused by a bot serving up the wrong user instructions for a dangerous piece of equipment.

 Now, how do we fix this?